Eric Cascales

 Julie Viala

 I like to think of my career as a stroll that led me to visit different places, meet different people and work with a variety of microorganisms.
 I did my PhD at Pasteur Institute in Paris, where I worked on the soil bacterium Streptomyces in Philippe Mazodier’s group.
 In 2002, I went to Berkeley (USA) in Dan Portnoy‘s lab, where I studied the mechanisms regulating the toxicity of a pore-forming toxin of the facultative intracellular pathogen Listeria.
 I moved to Marseille in 2007.
 I first joined Frédéric Barras’ lab to work on stress adaptation of the facultative intracellular pathogen Salmonella, before being recruited as an assistant professor by Aix-Marseille University in Emmanuelle Bouveret‘s group.
 There, I investigated the links between lipid metabolism and the type 3 secretion system SPI 1 of Salmonella.
-Given our affinity for secretion systems, I recently joined the group of Eric.
+Given our affinity for secretion systems, I joined the group of Eric in 2020 to work on bacterial toxins.

 Regarding my hobbies, I like to walk and enjoy the magnificent landscapes that offer the Calanques for example, and I love to dance!